For Online or Face-to-face

 ABN 80 483 081 209

-There are many physical health causes of depression that ought to be investigated and treated or eliminated as causes.
-And there are lots of things we can do with our mind to reverse symptoms.
+There are many that ought to be investigated and treated or eliminated as causes.
+Yet there are lots of things we can do with our mind to reverse symptoms.

 Feeling grateful activates the brain stem region that produces the neurotransmitter dopamine.
 "Gratitude toward others increases activity in social dopamine circuits, which makes social interactions more enjoyable."
 (Korb 2015)

-Try the following gratitude activities until you defeat depression:
+Try the following gratitude activities until you feel happier:

 1. think of someone who has been especially kind to you, a friend, a teacher, a co-worker, and write a thank you email/letter to this person being specific about what s/he did that affected your life.
 Either schedule a meeting to deliver it in person (don't tell them why you are meeting so it can be a surprise) or send it if they are too far away. (one study found the effects of writing and delivering a thank you letter lasted as long as 2 months).